howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 This tutorial assumes you have have

-- Basic knowledge Javascript or Typescript (Typescript knowledge isn't mandatory, if you know javascript that is fine too).
+- Basic knowledge JavaScript or TypeScript (TypeScript knowledge isn't mandatory, if you know JavaScript that is fine too).
 - Basic knowledge of web development (if you've ever built or worked on an API or web server before, you should be good to go).
 - Some experience working with databases (we're going to use a relational database but experience with document databases like MongoDB works too).